THE PROCESS OF RECRUITING, HIRING AND ONBOARDING

-As discussed earlier, social media plays an important role in the recruiting and hiring processes.
-Aiming to improve the velocity and quality of the recruiting and hiring processes, companies have been using social media to find their matching employees (Ku, 2021.)
-It is also noticed that LinkedIn for example, is a common and acceptable social media for network and to be contacted by companies.
+As discussed earlier, social media play a significant role in the recruiting and hiring processes.
+Aiming to improve the velocity and quality of the recruiting and hiring processes, social media are large-scale used by companies to find their matching employees (Ku, 2021.)
+It is also noticed that LinkedIn, for example, is a common and acceptable social media for network and be contacted by companies.

 Based on the responses of 896 job seekers and 280 hiring managers, Robert Walters gathered the information that LinkedIn is the most common social media to have a profile while unemployed and the most registered account for companies in their online presence on social media (Walters, R. 2013).
 Figure 1 illustrates that 85% of the unemployed people have an account on LinkedIn.
-Figure 2 illustrates that 50,8% of the companies have an account on LinkedIn, and also shows that 49,2% don’t have an online presence on any of the social media asked on the survey.
+Figure 2 illustrates that 50,8% of the companies have an account on LinkedIn, and 49,2% does not have an online presence on any of the social media asked on the survey.

 FIGURE 1.
-Unemployed people with a social media profile
+Unemployed people with social media profile (Walter 2022)

 FIGURE 2.
-Companies with a social media profile
+Companies with social media profile (Walter 2022)

-There is a whole discussion about the ethics of the use of social media during the hiring process of an employee.
+There is a whole discussion about the ethics of using social media during the hiring process of an employee.
 Still, at least LinkedIn is well accepted and 100% dedicated to professional matters.
-It is important for the candidates searching for a job opportunity to be active on LinkedIn and not make concerning declarations.
-People on social media and especially on LinkedIn need to have in mind their account is being watched by possible employers.
+It is substantial for the candidates searching for a job opportunity to be active on LinkedIn and not make concerning declarations.
+People on social media, especially on LinkedIn, need to consider that possible employers are watching their accounts.
 The same rule is applied to the companies.
-To be interesting for the candidates with an active profile and to avoid declaring polemic opinions which could downgrade how the company is seen.
+To be interesting for the candidates with an active profile and avoid declaring controversial opinions which could downgrade how the company is seen.
 Everything on social media is exposed.
-This information should be always clear before posting anything.
+This information should always be clear before posting anything.

 Smooke, D. 2014.
 How Do You Define ‘Recruiting’?
 Read on 25.4.2022.